W. Russell Arrington

 William Russell Arrington (July 4, 1906 – October 3, 1979) was an American politician and lawyer.

-Born in Gillespie, Illinois, Arrington graduated from University of Illinois and from the University of Illinois College of Law.
+Born on Independence Day in Gillespie, Illinois, Arrington was educated in East St. Louis before proceeding to the University of Illinois, where he earned first a BA (1928) and then a JD from the University of Illinois College of Law in 1930.
 He was admitted to the Illinois bar and practiced law in Evanston, Illinois.
 He was a Republican.
-From 1945 to 1953, Arrington served in the Illinois House of Representatives.
-Then from 1955 to 1973, Arrington served in the Illinois State Senate.
+From 1945 to 1953, Arrington served in the Illinois House of Representatives, representing the 6th district.
+Then from 1955 to 1973, Arrington served in the Illinois State Senate, representing the 6th district (1955–1956), 4th district (1957–1966) and finally 1st district (1971–1972).

+No less an authority than Michael Madigan, long-time Speaker of the Illinois House, said of Arrington, No doubt, Senator Arrington is the father of the modern General Assembly..
+Among many key reforms, he spearheaded increased legislative staff, internship programs, and more frequent legislative sessions.

 Arrington died at his home in Evanston, Illinois.

+The Arrington Lagoon in Evanston's Dawes Park along the shore of Lake Michigan is dedicated in Russ Arrington's honor.